JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/boolean_list_logic.rst

 Demonstration
 -------------

-- **All True**
-    Returns True if all the booleans are True and False if not.
+- **All True** - Returns True if all the booleans are True and False if not.

-- **All False**
-    Returns True if all the booleans are False and False if not.
+- **All False** - Returns True if all the booleans are False and False if not.

-- If you used a **Not** Operation that means the output is the inverse of the boolean.
+- **Not All True** - Returns True if at least one boolean is False.
+- **Not All False** - Returns True if at least one boolean is True.

 Inputs
 ------